bunsanweb/hashnet/doc/design.md

 ```

 Filter the event that the context "bookmark"'s "note" attribute is not empty.
-The param `note` is always string because of the bookmark description "type".
+The parameter `note` is always string because of the bookmark description "type".
 When the events are not "bookmark" context, the filter rejects them.

 ## "site"